vertigo-dk/LEDUtility/README.md

 # LED Utility
-Developed by Jonas Jongejan for Vertigo 2015
+Initially developed by Jonas Jongejan for Vertigo 2015

 ## About
 This utility can monitor and configure ArtNet 3 devices, specificaly developed for a [custom made ArtNet node](https://github.com/vertigo-dk/VardeLED) running in Teensy